Last updated 14 August 2018.

 - you have objected to processing, pending verification as to whether our legitimate grounds override yours.

-– the right to object, on grounds relating to your situation, at any time to processing of personal data concerning you including profiling.
+Object to processing – the right to object, on grounds relating to your situation, at any time to processing of personal data concerning you including profiling.
 We shall no longer process the personal data unless we are able to demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms or for the establishment, exercise or defence of legal claims.
 This includes, where you object to processing for direct marketing purposes.
 In these scenarios we may add limited identifiable data to a suppression list to ensure your wishes are met.

 Please be aware that in some situations, despite your request as noted above, we may not be able to or be required to honour it as it may result in us not being able to meet our legal and regulatory obligations or we may need to retain the information for a specified period.
 We will inform you if this is the case within one month.